oliverschwendener/electron-moving-window-bug/README.md

 # Electron bug: moving window on custom Windows UI scaling

+The issue is reproducable on Windows 11 Pro (build 22000.832)

 How to reproduce the issue:

 -   Set custom UI scaling on Windows